shalutha1/Car_price_prediction/README.md

 # Car_price_prediction
-# 🚀 Car Price Prediction - ML Model Deployment 🚀
+# 🚀 Deployed an ML Regression Model for Car Price Prediction! 🚀

 ## Project Overview
 Excited to share my latest project where I built and deployed a **machine learning regression model** to predict car prices! 🔥